-Renu Daly, a specialist clinical negligence solicitor at Hudgell Solicitors, has supported Mr Hussey’s family through a recent inquest into her husband’s sudden death, and will continue to do so during subsequent investigations around his care.
+Hudgell Solicitors has supported Mr Hussey’s family through a recent inquest into her husband’s sudden death, and will continue to do so during subsequent investigations around his care.

 The hospital admitted during the inquest that a chest x-ray was not carried out when he first attended at A&E on March 11, stressing routine testing was something doctors were encouraged not to do.

 It was revealed an ECG did not show up the abnormalities, but doctors admitted Mr Hussey was in very poor health when he returned to hospital on March 13 through multi-organ failure and Sepsis, a whole body inflammation which is caused by severe infection, causing millions of deaths each year.